-This map book consists of information on regions Akorn operates in, with park and regional maps which indicate most of the properties located in the areas.
+Our map book consists of information on regions with in East & Southern Africa that Akorn operates in, with park and regional maps indicating most of the properties located in the areas.
 Please note some properties may not be on the maps.